I made this for myself.

 FROM THE STUDIO TO THE ROOM.

-I've been a musician my entire life.
-Formally trained.
-Jazz improvisation from an early age — where I learned that it's the notes you don't play that make the cut.
+I've been making things my entire life.
+Music first.
+Formally trained from an early age — where I learned that what you don't play matters as much as what you do.
+That improvisation isn't chaos.
+It's deep listening made audible.

-That led to New York.
-Years as an audio engineer and producer, deep in the mechanics of how sound is built, layered, and felt.
-Electronic music followed naturally — ambient, downtempo, dub techno.
+I went to school for music production.
+Spent years in New York as an audio engineer and producer — learning how sound is built, layered, and felt from the inside.
+I worked with other artists.
+Helped them make the music they were hearing in their heads.
+Electronic music became my own language — ambient, downtempo, dub techno.
 The slow-moving harmonic structures.
 The texture.
 The space between sounds.

-At the same time I was moving toward yoga and meditation.
-Became a certified instructor.
-Started teaching.
-And somewhere in that overlap — between the electronic music studio and the yoga room — I stumbled into a sound bath.
+Somewhere in that overlap — between the studio and the mat — I stumbled into a sound bath.

 I didn't expect much.
 What I found was a sonic architecture I already knew.
 The harmonic movement.
 The use of space.
 The way a room responds to frequency.
-It was everything I'd been doing experimentally — just with different instruments.
+It was everything I'd been doing in my music — just with different instruments and a different intention.

 I was hooked.
 And immediately frustrated.